 - Regularly clean and disinfect your home to remove germs, especially on high-touch surfaces with disinfecting wipes or a solution of bleach and water.
 Wiping surfaces such as doorknobs, light switches, handles, toilets, faucets, cell phones, countertops and steering wheels once a day is recommended (more if someone in your household is sick).

 - If you feel sick, take your temperature with a thermometer and stay home.
 Don’t go to work or school.
 Call your doctor, report your symptoms and ask for advice.
 Do not go to the emergency room or urgent care center unless it is an emergency.
-If you find you are having trouble breathing, don’t wait, call for help and dial 9-1-1.
+If you find you are having trouble breathing, have chest pain or have sudden confusion, don’t wait, call for help and dial 9-1-1.